feyworks/polywog/README.md

 ### 🧱 Just the basics

-The feature cutoff for Polywog is is very intentional, it is meant to isolate the ecosystem as a 2D game development environment, but does not want to be too opinionated about what you are coding or how you code it.
+The feature cutoff for Polywog is very intentional, it is meant to isolate the ecosystem as a 2D game development environment, but does not want to be too opinionated about what you are coding or how you code it.